Kylie Jenner And Blac Chyna Feud, Tyga And Kylie Over?

 If that connection isn’t enough, even the women’s entrepreneurial endeavors are closely linked, seeing as back in 2014 Blac Chyna launched her own skincare and beauty line, which was followed by Jenner launching her massively-successful Kylie Lip Kits brand.

-Although until this point the winner was clear when it comes to whose line is more well-known and successful, Blac Chyna has recently raised the bar and is proving to be more competition for the reality star’s brand.
+Although until this point, the winner was clear when it comes to whose line is more well-known and successful, Blac Chyna has recently raised the bar and is proving to be more competition for the reality star’s brand.
 Refinery 29 outlines the differences while also noting the way that Chyna is reinventing her beauty brand.

 “The key difference, of course, is that Chyna’s line has received significantly less buzz than Jenner’s behemoth of a brand.
 But clearly the onetime video vixen is working to change that, because she recently announced a 12-piece lip colour Collection Box that might just have liquid lipstick enthusiasts clamouring for the limited-edition deal.
 For $149 (£119), the bespoke set allows shoppers to choose a dozen of their favourite shades, so if there’s a colour or ten you’ve been dying to try, now’s your chance.”